Foundation for the Preservation of the Mahayana Tradition: Sexual Abuse Allegations

+On 3 June 2026, the Portland alternative weekly Williamette Week published a pair of articles reporting on further allegations of sexual / spiritual abuse.
+The first concerned Madeleine Stafford, who in Nov.
+2025 sued the FPMT (as well as its centers in North Carolina and Vermont) in the U.S. District Court for the Eastern District of North Carolina, on the grounds of "vicarious liability for assault, battery, and federal sex trafficking."
+Stafford, whom Lama Zopa had identified as a tulku, claims that Zopa's attendant, Sangpo Sherpa, and Dagri Rinpoche's attendant, Tenzin Gyaltsen, sexually abused her between the ages of ten and sixteen.
+Complaints to Zopa and his attendant, Roger Kunsang, proved fruitless; instead, the organization retaliated by firing Stafford's mother, an FPMT employee.
+The second story concerned Sunitha Bhaskaran, a former student of Yangsi Rinpoche—the president and spiritual director of the FPMT-affiliated Maitripa College, which shared space with the FPMT's Portland headquarters—whom she accused of abusing his authority as guru to coerce her into a five-year sexual relationship.The case was settled out of court.
+The Maitripa College and FPMT boards commissioned a third-party investigation by Carol Merchasin (whose report has not been released), and suspended Yangsi from teaching for either organization.
+The FPMT board has responded.

 Structure

-The FPMT is headed by a board of directors, with its spiritual director (presently vacant) an ex officio member.
-The FPMT International Office represents the board's executive function.
-The president / CEO of the FPMT is currently (2023) Ven.
-Roger Kunsang, in that office since 2005.
+The FPMT is headed by a board of directors, whose executive function is represented by the FPMT International Office.
+During their lives, Lama Yeshe and then Lama Zopa, as spiritual directors, were ex officio board members.
+Ven.
+Roger Kunsang served as president / CEO from 2005 to 2026, and was briefly succeeded by executive director Peeyush Agarwal (who resigned a few months later).

 As of 2023, there are 138 FPMT dharma centres, projects, services and study groups in 34 countries.
 Each affiliated center, project or service is separately incorporated and locally financed.
 There is no such thing as FPMT "membership" for individuals; rather, membership is held only by organizations (although several of these offer their own, local membership to individuals).
 In addition to its local board and officers, each FPMT center also has a spiritual program coordinator and in many cases, a resident geshe or teacher (and perhaps other Sangha as well).

 The center directors and spiritual program coordinators from various countries meet every few years as the Council for the Preservation for the Mahayana Tradition (CPMT), in order to share experience and deliberate points of mutual concern.

 The 14th Dalai Lama is credited with the honorary role of "inspiration and guide".